cs50nestm/cs50labs/arrays/README.md

 {% next %}

-We access individual values in student by using square bracket notation with an index that ranges from 0 up to, but not including 30.
+We access individual values in `student` by using square bracket notation with an index that ranges from 0 up to, but not including 30.
 Arrays in C are **zero-indexed**, meaning the first item in the array always has an index of zero.

-Once our array is declared, we an prompt for grades like this:
+Once our array is declared, we can prompt for grades like this:

 ```c
 student[0] = get_float("Enter a grade for student0: ");
 student[1] = get_float("Enter a grade for student1: ");